Rethinking the Objectives of Extractive Question Answering: Results and Discussion

-Upon closer inspection of results, we found possible reasons for result degradation of the \textit{compound} model on SQuAD2, and also its large improvements gained on NQ dataset.
-For SQuAD2, the accuracies of no-answer detection for \textit{indepedent}/\textit{joint}/\textit{compound} objectives in case of BERT models are 79.89/78.12/79.32.
+For SQuADv2.0, the accuracies of no-answer detection for independent/joint/compound objectives in case of BERT models are 79.89/78.12/79.32.
 We found the same trend for ALBERT.
-We hypothesize, that this inferior performance of \textit{joint} and \textit{compound} models may be caused by their higher probability space complexity.
-To confirm that \textit{compound} model is better at answer extraction step, we run models trained on SQuAD2 data with answer, while masking model's no-answer option.
+We hypothesize, that this inferior performance of joint and compound models may be caused by the model having to learn a more complex problem of $K^2$ classes of all possible spans over input document, which is often more (e.g. for $K=512$) than the size of the datasets, leaving the less of ``model capacity'' to this another task.
+To confirm that compound model is better at answer extraction step, we run all 10 checkpoints trained on SQuADv2.0 data with an answer, while masking model's no-answer option.
 The results shown in Table \ref{tab:squad2_models_on_answer_perf} support this hypothesis.

-On the other side, we found the large improvements over NQ might be exaggerated by evaluation approach of MRQA, where in case of multi-span answers, choosing one of the spans from multi-span answer counts as correct.
-Upon closer result inspection, we found that independent model here was prone to select start of one start of span from multi-span answer and end from another answer from multi-span.
+On the other side, we found the large improvements over NQ might be exaggerated by the evaluation approach of MRQA, wherein the case of multi-span answers, choosing one of the spans from multi-span answer counts as correct.
+Upon closer result inspection, we found that the independent model here was prone to select the start of one span from multi-span answer and end of different span from multi-span answer.
+To quantify this behavior, we annotated 100 random predictions with multi-span answers in original NaturalQuestions on whether they pick just one span from multi-span answer (which follows from the MRQA formulation) or they encompass multiple spans.
+For independent/compound objectives we found 59/77 cases of picking just one of the spans and 22/4 cases of encompassing multiple spans from multi-span answer for BERT model and 57/81 and 33/10 cases for ALBERT respectively.

-In addition we found that models trained via \textit{compound} objective does not benefit from previously used heuristics such as length filtering (LF) or surface form filtering (SF) significantly, as shown in Table \ref{tab:results_of_filtering}.
-Therefore, we find it unnecessary to use these heuristics anymore.
-Note that results from SF already include LF.
-In this experiment, we also include our preliminary results with BiDAF, which show significant improvement of its performance on SQuADv1.1 dataset from both presented approaches.
+\textbf{Length filtering heuristic}.
+Additionally, we found the benefit from the commonly used length filtering (LF) heuristic is negligible for models trained via any joint objective, as shown in Table \ref{tab:results_of_filtering}.
+Therefore, we find it unnecessary to use the heuristic anymore.
+In this experiment, we also include our results with BIDAF, which show significant improvement of compound objective on SQuADv1.1 dataset from other approaches.